Liquidity Adequacy Requirements (LAR) (2025) Chapter 7 – Intraday Liquidity Monitoring Tools

 • B(ii) Intraday credit lines extended to customers

-7.2.A Monitoring tools applicable to all reporting institutions
+7.2.A.
+Monitoring tools applicable to all institutions

 (i) Daily maximum intraday liquidity usage

 1. This tool will enable supervisors to monitor an institution's intraday liquidity usage in normal conditions.
 It will require institutions to monitor the net balance of all payments made and received during the day over their settlement account, either with the central bank (if a direct participant) or over their account held with a correspondent bank (or accounts, if more than one correspondent bank is used to settle payments).
-The largest net negative position during the business day on the account(s), (i.e. the largest net cumulative balance between payments made and received), will determine an institution's maximum daily intraday liquidity usage.
+The largest net negative position during the business day on the account(s), (i.e., the largest net cumulative balance between payments made and received), will determine an institution's maximum daily intraday liquidity usage.
 The net position should be determined by settlement time stamps (or the equivalent) using transaction-by-transaction data over the account(s).
 The largest net negative balance on the account(s) can be calculated after close of the business day and does not require real-time monitoring throughout the day.
 [Basel Framework, SRP 50.64]

 2. For illustrative purposes only, the calculation of the tool is shown in Figure 1.
 A positive net position signifies that the institution has received more payments than it has made during the day.
-Conversely, a negative net position signifies that the institution has made more payments than it has received.For the calculation of the net cumulative position, "payments received" do not include funds obtained through central bank intraday liquidity facilities.
-For direct participants, the net position represents the change in its opening balance with the central bank.
+Conversely, a negative net position signifies that the institution has made more payments than it has received.Footnote 16 For direct participants, the net position represents the change in its opening balance with the central bank.
 For institutions that use one or more correspondent banks, the net position represents the change in the opening balance on the account(s) with its correspondent bank(s).
 [Basel Framework, SRP 50.65]

 Figure 1: Net cumulative position over time